frontiersi/tenement-tools/README.md

 ### The COG Fetch tools 'hang' forever when querying STAC metadata
 This is a firewall issue.
 Please see the above requirements section and discuss opening these websites with IT.

+### The COG Fetch and NRT Monitor Areas 'hang' forever when removing clouds from satellite data
+This is a very rare and seemingly random error that has been difficult to locate.
+Restarting ArcGIS Pro fixes it.